orkes-io/docs/docs/getting-started/step1.md

 <div className="col col--4">

-1. In your current workflow, add a [fork-join](/content/reference-docs/operators/forkjoin) task after the deposit task.
+1. In your current workflow, add a [Fork Join](/content/reference-docs/operators/forkjoin) task after the deposit task.
 2. Add the SMS and email tasks as fork tasks.
 3. Join the two fork tasks using the join operation.
 4. Run workflow.